zainabelsayed/Evaluate-Article-NLP/README.md

 ## Then the Results will be shown in the form results field.
 ## In this Application I have used WebPack build tool and I have worked on the WebPack configartion in the development and production modes
 ## Also I have used Express.js to retrive data from the API and post it to the Client
-## And I have worked with JavaScript and Saas
+## And I have worked with JavaScript and Saas, also the app is using Service Worker to cache the files and actually make the App work offline!

 # The Application UI
 ![Alt text](/Screenshot_4.png)